sanvviratthore/sanvviratthore/README.md

 - 👋 Hi, I’m @sanvviratthore
 - 👀 I’m interested in Data science, AI and learning new technologies.
 - 🌱 I’m currently learning JAVA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Developement projects
 - 📫 How to reach me ...

 <!---